Bonaparte Family 40-Carat Diamond Ring Tied To French Royals Was Recovered By Police

 Last year, The Inquisitr reported that another piece of the French royal jewelry, one that had been smuggled out of the country before Queen Marie Antoinette was beheaded, was sold at auction at an amount way over its estimate for $36 million.
 The Bourbon pearl necklace with pearl and diamond pendant shocked many collectors at the Sotheby auction.

-Before Marie Antoinette was killed, she gave the pearls to a family member who sewed it into her clothing and got it out of France, and back into Austria, the queen’s home country.
+Before Marie Antoinette was killed, she gave the pearls to a family member who sewed it into her clothing and got it out of France and back into Austria, the queen’s home country.

-Eddie LeVian, the CEO of LeVian says that the necklace is a piece of French history.
+Eddie LeVian, the CEO of LeVian, says that the necklace is a piece of French history.

 “This is about far more than the gems themselves: Marie Antoinette’s jewelry is inextricably linked to the cause of the French Revolution.”